3 Sake Brands from Niigata You Should Try

-Because of this, it is no exaggeration to say that Dassai is the most popular Sake brand in Japan.
+Because of that, it is no exaggeration to say that at present Dassai is the most popular Sake brand in Japan.

-Niigata is well-known for its delicious rice and prides itself on several high-quality Sake brands that are well-recognized nationwide.
+Niigata is known for its delicious rice and prides itself on sake brands that are well-recognized nationwide.

 Koshi no Kanbai (越乃寒梅)

-As with Kubota, Koshi no Kanbai also comes in several grades and Koshi no Kanbai Kinmuku is the top-grade Junmai Daiginjoshu.
+As with Kubota, Koshi no Kanbai is available in several grades, and Koshi no Kanbai Kinmuku is the top-grade Junmai Daiginjoshu.

 Kinmuku features a refined taste accompanied by a delicate fragrance called “Ginjoko (吟醸香)” specific to the sake “Ginjoshu (吟醸酒)”, including Dai-Ginjoshu.